ainuddin11/OnlieCodeEditor/README.md

 ## Features:

-- Compile and execute code in 40+ programming languages.
+- Compile and execute code in many programming languages.
 - Switch themes from a list of available themes.

 ## Installations and setup